gianni-rosato/svt-av1-psy/Docs/Appendix-Alt-Refs.md

 ## Description of the main modules

-### Source picture noise estimation
+### Temporal window length for an intra-frame

-In order to decide temporal window length according to the content characteristics, the amount of noise is estimated from the central source picture.
-The algorithm considered is based on a simplification of the algorithm proposed in [1].
+The noise level of the intra-frame is used to modulate the number of filtering frames; more frames are used to filter low-noise frame such the filtered frame can provide better predictions for more frames.
+The noise level classifier is based on a simplification of the algorithm proposed in [1].
 The standard deviation (sigma) of the noise is estimated using the Laplacian operator.
-Pixels that belong to an edge (i.e. as determined by how the magnitude of the Sobel gradients compare to a predetermined threshold), are not considered in the computation.
+Pixels that belong to an edge (i.e., as determined by how the magnitude of the Sobel gradients compare to a predetermined threshold), are not considered in the computation.
 The current noise estimation considers only the luma component.
-When `use_intra_for_noise_est` is set to 1, the noise level of the I-frame will be used for ALTREF_FRAME or ALTREF2_FRAME.

-### Building the list of source pictures

-As mentioned previously, the temporal filtering algorithm uses multiple frames to generate a temporally denoised or filtered picture at the central picture location.
-If enough pictures are available in the list of source picture buffers, the number of pictures used will generally be given by the num_past_pics and num_future_pics in addition to the central picture, unless not enough frames are available (e.g. end of sequence).

-The number of pictures will be first increased based on the noise level of the central picture.
-Basically, the lower the noise of the central picture, the widerthe temporal window (+3 on each side if noise <0.5, +2 on each side if noise < 1.0, and +1 on each if noise < 2.0).
-Both sides of the window could be adjusted or just one side depending on noise_adjust_past_pics and noise_adjust_future_pics.

-In order to account for illumination changes, which might compromise the quality of the temporally filtered picture, an adjustment of both `num_past_pics` and `num_future_pics` is conducted to remove cases where a significant illumination change is found in the defined temporal window.
-This algorithm first computes and accumulates the absolute difference between the luminance histograms of adjacent pictures in the temporal window, starting from the first past picture to the last past picture and from the first future picture to the last future picture.
-Then, depending on a threshold, ahd_th, if the cumulative difference is high enough, edge pictures will be removed.
-The current threshold is chosen based on the picture width and height:ahd_th = (width * height) * activity_adjust_th / 100

-After this step, the list of pictures to use for the temporal filtering is ready.
-However, given that the number of past and future frames can be different, the index of the central picture needs to be known.
+### Temporal window length for an inter-frame

+The noise reduction level at the previous filtered frame(s) is used to modulate the number of filtering frames; more frames are used when the delta (distortion) between the noise level of the filtered-intra-frame and the noise level of the original-intra-frame (unfiltered-frame) is high.

 ### Block-based processing